bmclku/bmclku.github.io/content/_index.md

   - block: markdown
     content:
-      title: Welcome to the Human-Machine Vision Lab!
+      # title: Welcome to the Human-Machine Vision Lab!
-      # subtitle: We are a group interested in both human and machine vision.
+      title: " "
+      subtitle: Welcome to the Human-Machine Vision Lab!
       # text: Our team endeavors to uncover the complex computational mechanisms behind visual cognition in humans and machines
     align: center
     design: